Scheduled MonumentsEnglandStanding stone with cup markings, 230m south of Sandyway Heads

 What is Standing stone with cup markings, 230m south of Sandyway Heads?

-Standing stone with cup markings, 230m south of Sandyway Heads, is a Bronze Age monument located in Northumberland.
+Standing stone with cup markings, 230m south of Sandyway Heads is a prehistoric monolith bearing evidence of ritual or ceremonial use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014070.

 Who is responsible for protecting Standing stone with cup markings, 230m south of Sandyway Heads?